Critters FAQ

 [Top]

-Do I classify this story SF, F, or H?
+Do I classify the genre of this story SF, F, or H?
+T or M?

 First, I'd say all Critters SF & F stories should include some essential element that is a divergence from reality as it is or could have been (Horror is a separate case).
 Thus a story about a made-up soldier in WWII isn't SF or F -- but it is if the Germans win the war.